 Raspberry Tuxedo Cheesecake.
 A vanilla cheesecake sits on a chocolate cookie crumb base, topped with raspberry compote and a drizzle of chocolate ganache.
 Pure decadence!

 A word about baking a cheesecake in a bain marie before starting the recipe.
-A bain marie is simply a water bath that buffers the direct heat from the sides and bottom of the baking pan to more evenly bake the cheesecake from the sides to the center.
+A bain marie is simply a water bath that buffers the direct heat from the sides and bottom of the baking pan.
+This allows it to more evenly bake the cheesecake from the sides to the center.

 This version, pictured on black cake stand was the centrepiece of a Dracula themed Halloween party buffet table.
 Needless to say it was the hit of the celebration.